daattali/colourpicker/README.md

 the `colours` parameter to `plotHelper()` (eg. `plotHelper(colours = c("red", "#123ABC"))`).

-Alternatively, if you don't want to initialize to any particular set of colours, but you want to initialize with a specific number of colours in the list, you can provide an integer as the `colours` parameter (eg.
+Alternatively, if you don’t want to initialize to any particular set of colours, but you want to initialize with a specific number of colours in the list, you can provide an integer as the `colours` parameter (eg.
 `plotHelper(colours = 2)`).